 - Dryness or redness around the mouth and nose.

 If you or someone you love is addicted to inhalants, it is important to get help sooner rather than later.
-Call our helpline at 1-888-439-3435 to discuss your treatment options with one of our caring support representatives.
+Call our helpline at 1-888-439-3435 Who Answers? to discuss your treatment options with one of our caring support representatives.

 Long-term Effects of Inhalant Addiction